Bertodemus/Code-Quiz/README.md

     * Game Over Conditions:
         * Timer reaches `0`
         * User answers all the questions
-    * After a Game Over condition is met the User is allowed to enter their name, which is then stored.
+    * After a Game Over condition is met the User is allowed to enter their name, which is then stored

 * Select `Scores` to view stored scores at any time
 * Select `CLear` to delete locally stored scores